 About the Disability Inclusion Fund

 The Disability Inclusion Fund (DIF), housed at Borealis Philanthropy, supports U.S.-based groups run by and for people with disabilities to lead transformational change.
-The Fund is supported by donors including the Presidents’ Council on Disability Inclusion in Philanthropy, which is comprised of foundation presidents who are committed to disability inclusion as part of improving diversity, equity, and inclusion within philanthropy.
+The Fund is supported by donors including the Presidents’ Council of the Disability & Philanthropy Forum, which is comprised of foundation presidents who are committed to disability inclusion as part of improving diversity, equity, and inclusion within philanthropy.

 The Disability Inclusion Fund utilizes a participatory grantmaking process.
 All grantees will be selected by a grantmaking committee of disability advocates and funders from the Presidents’ Council.